 The University is also obligated to ensure the integrity of the transcript as an historical document.
 Therefore, the transcript must reflect the actual history of a student’s experience at the University.
 Students are responsible for ensuring the accuracy of their class schedule each term via the Campus Information Services.

 An exception to University policy is warranted only in cases involving unusual or extenuating circumstances that would normally not be faced by other students.
 Modification of the record for sake of appearance does not constitute a justification for exception to policy.

 Please note: Petition requests must be submitted within three years of the affected term(s) or prior to graduation from the University, whichever comes first.

 For more information concerning procedures for filing a petition, click here.

 Withdrawal from the University

-Failure to withraw from school results in a E or EU grade being recorded in all classes.
+Failure to withdraw from school results in a E or EU grade being recorded in all classes.

-Students may officially withdraw (W) from a class or all classes after the drop deadline.
+Students may officially withdraw (W) from a class or all classes after the drop deadline through the midpoint of a course.
 A “W” grade is recorded on the transcript and appropriate tuition/fees are assessed.
 The grade of “W” is not used in calculating the student’s GPA.